MingR-Ma/SymTrans/README.md

  ![image](Architectures_paper.png)

+The GPU memory occupied during training is about 3 GB with a batch size of 1 on our server.
+Vit-V-Net and Transmorph occupy about 6 GB and 7 GB of GPU memory.
+All the data are size of [96,112,96].
+The paramters and FLOPs is following.

 | Method     |    Trans.
 L. | Params (M) | FLOPs (G) |
 | ---------- | ------------ | ---------- | --------- |